PabloMK7/ENLBufferPwn/README.md

 The vulnerability has scored a [9.8/10 (Critical)](https://www.first.org/cvss/calculator/3.1#CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H) in the CVSS 3.1 calculator.

-Here is a list of games that are known to have had the vulnerability at some point (all games listed have gotten patches at some point, so they are not affected):
+Here is a list of games that are known to have had the vulnerability at some point (all games listed have received updates that patch the vulnerability, so they are no longer affected):
 - Mario Kart 7 (fixed in v1.2)
 - Mario Kart 8 (fixed in v4.2.0)
 - Mario Kart 8 Deluxe (fixed in v2.1.0)